Operation Demetrius: Operation and immediate aftermath

 In the first wave of raids across Northern Ireland, 342 people were arrested.
 Many of those arrested reported that they and their families were assaulted, verbally abused and threatened by the soldiers.
 There were claims of soldiers smashing their way into houses without warning and firing baton rounds through doors and windows.
 Many of those arrested also reported being ill-treated during their three-day detention at the holding centres.
-They complained of being beaten, verbally abused, threatened, harassed by dogs, denied sleep, and starved.
-Some reported being forced to run a gauntlet of baton-wielding soldiers, being forced to run an 'obstacle course', having their heads forcefully shaved, being kept naked, being burnt with cigarettes, having a sack placed over their heads for long periods, having a rope kept around their necks, having the barrel of a gun pressed against their heads, being dragged by the hair, being trailed behind armoured vehicles while barefoot, and being tied to armoured trucks as a human shield.
+They complained of being beaten, verbally abused, threatened, harassed by dogs, denied sleep and starved.
+Some reported being forced to run a gauntlet of baton-wielding soldiers, being forced to run an 'obstacle course', having their heads forcefully shaved, being kept naked, being burnt with cigarettes, having a sack placed over their heads for long periods, having a rope kept around their necks, having the barrel of a gun pressed against their heads, being dragged by the hair, being trailed behind armoured vehicles while barefoot and being tied to armoured trucks as a human shield.
 Some were hooded, beaten and then thrown from a helicopter.
-They were told they were hundreds of feet in the air, but were actually only a few feet from the ground.
+They were told they were hundreds of feet in the air but actually were only a few feet from the ground.

 The operation sparked an immediate upsurge of violence, the worst since the August 1969 riots.
 The British Army came under sustained attack from the IRA and Irish nationalist rioters, especially in Belfast.
-According to journalist Kevin Myers: "Insanity seized the city.
+According to the journalist Kevin Myers: "Insanity seized the city.
 Hundreds of vehicles were hijacked and factories were burnt.
 Loyalist and IRA gunmen were everywhere".
 People blocked roads and streets with burning barricades to stop the British Army entering their neighbourhoods.
 In Derry, barricades were again erected around Free Derry and "for the next 11 months these areas effectively seceded from British control".
 Between 9 and 11 August, 24 people were killed or fatally wounded: 20 civilians (14 Catholics, 6 Protestants), two members of the Provisional IRA (shot dead by the British Army), and two members of the British Army (shot dead by the Provisional IRA).